Advanced Prostate Cancer: AUA/ASTRO/SUO Guideline (2020)

 A research librarian conducted searches in Ovid MEDLINE (1998 to January Week 5 2019), Cochrane Central Register of Controlled Trials (through December 2018), and Cochrane Database of Systematic Reviews (2005 through February 6, 2019).
 An updated search was conducted prior to publication through January 20, 2020.
 The methodology team supplemented searches of electronic databases with the studies included in the prior AUA review and by reviewing reference lists of relevant articles.

 For evaluation of treatments, inclusion was restricted to randomized trials, with the exception of studies on sequencing of therapies for which cohort studies were also included.
-For evaluation of prognostic factors, the methodology team included primary studies and systematic reviews that reported hazards ratios or the area under the receiver operating characteristic curve (AUROC), a measure of discrimination.
+For evaluation of prognostic factors, the methodology team included primary studies and systematic reviews that reported hazard ratios (HR) or the area under the receiver operating characteristic curve (AUROC), a measure of discrimination.
 We excluded non-randomized studies of interventions and case reports, narrative reviews, case-control studies, and non-English language articles.
 We also excluded in vitro and animal studies.
 Articles were published in peer-reviewed journals in or after 1998, though the methodology team included studies published prior to 1998 that were identified from reference lists.

 Using the pre-specified criteria, two investigators independently reviewed titles and abstracts of all citations.
-The methodology team used a two phase method for screening full-text articles identified during review of titles and abstracts.
+The methodology team used a two-phase method for screening full-text articles identified during review of titles and abstracts.
 In the first phase, methodologists reviewed full-text articles to identify relevant systematic reviews for inclusion.
 Methodologists selected systematic reviews that addressed Key Questions, were higher quality, and were published within the last five years.
 The second phase reviewed full-text articles to identify primary studies for key questions not sufficiently answered by previously published systematic reviews and new studies published subsequent to the systematic reviews.

 Data Abstraction

 For primary studies that met inclusion criteria, a single investigator abstracted information on study design, year, setting, country, sample size, eligibility criteria, dose and duration of the intervention, population characteristics (age, race, tumor stage, performance status, PSA level, prior treatments, type and extent of metastatic disease), results, and source of funding.
-For systematic reviews, investigators abstracted characteristics of the included studies (number, design, and sample sizes of included studies, study settings), population characteristics (inclusion and exclusion criteria), interventions, methods and ratings for the risk of bias of included studies, synthesis methods, and results.
-For OS and PFS, hazard ratio (HR) estimates were based on the number of deaths or number of deaths or cases of progression, so that estimates <1 indicate improved survival.
+For systematic reviews, investigators abstracted characteristics of the included studies (number, design and sample sizes of included studies, study settings), population characteristics (inclusion and exclusion criteria), interventions, methods and ratings for the risk of bias of included studies, synthesis methods, and results.
+For OS and PFS, HR estimates were based on the number of deaths or number of deaths or cases of progression, so that estimates <1 indicate improved survival.
 Data abstractions were reviewed by a second investigator for accuracy, and discrepancies were resolved through discussion and consensus.

 Risk of Bias Assessment

 Two investigators independently assessed risk of bias using predefined criteria.
 Disagreements were resolved by consensus.
-For randomized trials and cohort studies, methodologists adapted criteria for assessing risk of bias from the U.S. Preventive Services Task Force.
-Criteria for randomized trials included use of appropriate randomization and allocation concealment methods, baseline comparability of groups, blinding, attrition, and use of intention-to-treat analysis.
+For randomized trials and cohort studies, methodologists adapted criteria for assessing risk of bias from the U.S. Preventive Services Task Force.35 Criteria for randomized trials included use of appropriate randomization and allocation concealment methods, baseline comparability of groups, blinding, attrition, and use of intention-to-treat analysis.
 For cohort studies on prognostic factors, criteria included methods for assembling cohorts, attrition, blinding assessment of outcomes, and adjustment for potential confounding.

 Studies rated “low risk of bias” are generally considered valid.
 “Low risk of bias” randomized trials include clear descriptions of the population, setting, interventions, and comparison groups; a valid method for allocation of patients to treatment; low dropout rates (defined as >20%, not counting those who died or met other endpoints) and clear reporting of dropouts; blinding of patients, care providers, and outcome assessors; and appropriate analysis of outcomes.